akoeplinger/docker-mono-aspnetvnext/README.md

 #### HelloWorldWeb
-`docker run -d -p 80:5000 -t prozachj/docker-mono-aspnetvnext:web`
+`docker run -i -p 80:5000 -t prozachj/docker-mono-aspnetvnext:web`

 The 'web' tag has an entrypoint set so that you don't need these steps, but if you are running 'lastest':